Coronavirus Aid, Relief, and Economic Security (CARES) Act

 1. Working towards a degree or certificate at Central Lakes College.

-2. Enrolled in Summer term 2020 in at least one in-person/face to face course, even if that course moved to an online format due to the coronavirus.
+2. Enrolled in Fall term 2020 in at least one in-person/face to face course, even if that course moved to an online format due to the coronavirus.

 3. Demonstrates eligibility for Federal Title IV financial aid by having a FAFSA on file.